syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-themes.md

 ---
 layout: post
 title: Working with themes | Windows Forms | Syncfusion
-description: This section describes about how to apply themes to PdfViewer control.
+description: This section describes about how to apply themes to PdfViewer Control using the various built-in themes.
 platform: windowsforms
 control: PdfViewerControl
 documentation: ug